pokt-network/governance/constitution/constitution.md

 ## 9. Initialization

 9.1.
 No decision by the Council shall be legitimate until the founding Voters of the Council have unanimously approved this Constitution.

-9.2.
-The App and Node UnstakingTime parameters will be changed from 21 days to 1 hour once Decentralization Day has been achieved, subject to Majority Approval.

 # Definitions